 Upon successful completion of this core course, students should be able to:

 - Understand basic concepts of urban theory, particularly historical and contemporary interpretations of the city and the nature of urban life.

 - Understand the interplay between globalization and urbanization, and apply this knowledge towards analyzing the implications for society and the planning profession.

 - Evaluate new notions of urban life and new approaches to planning practice, with emphasis on cities across multiple world regions.

-- Create an original document in the form of a professional report which: (1) illuminates an urban challenge of global significance, and (2) presents unique case studies, i.e. “best practices”, with substantive lessons and future directions for planning.
+- Create an original document in the form of a professional report which: (1) illuminates an urban challenge of global significance, and (2) presents unique case studies with substantive lessons and future directions for planning, i.e. “best practices” [note: this term is used critically, given the biases and subjectivities in how ‘problems’ are seen and what ‘solutions’ might be considered relevant].